GeorgeNiece/amazon-mwaa-v2-workflow-demo/README.md

 2 - Clone the code in this repository.

-3 - Proceed with the following commands in the AWS Cloud9 Terminal.
+3 - Proceed with the following commands in the AWS Cloud9 Terminal or use the script that is noted in the resource area

 ```
 npm install -g aws-cdk